 - Regional Committees must ensure that all providers serving individuals and families experiencing homelessness or at-risk of homelessness have been invited to participate in the local coordinated entry system.
 For providers unwilling to play a role, Regional Committees must consistently outreach and engage these providers to reconsider their role with coordinated entry. - 2.
-Regional Committees should ensure that all counties under their purview play a role in the coordinated entry system either through a central system for the entire area or individual county systems that coordinate with one another on participant referral and service/permanent housing access. - 3.
+Regional Committees should ensure that all counties under their purview play a role in the coordinated entry system either through a central system for the entire area or individual

+- county systems that coordinate with one another on participant referral and service/permanent housing access. - 3.
 Programs should make every effort to take as many referrals from their local prioritization process as possible within federal and state eligibility criteria.
-If programs

-- exhibit a consistent history of turning down referrals, the coordinated entry system should reach out to said programs to encourage them to lower barriers to entry.
-Communities are able to set a limit of the number of referrals that participating programs can deny. - Regional Committees must submit quarterly outcome reports to the BoS Coordinated Entry Council.
-These reports are due on the 15th of the month after quarter end: April 15th, July 15th, October 15th, and January 15th.
-The quarterly report can be accessed at: http://bit.ly/29UYXuR. - 5.
+If programs exhibit a consistent history of turning down referrals, the coordinated entry system should reach out to said programs to encourage them to lower barriers to entry.
+Communities are able to set a limit of the number of referrals that participating programs can deny. - 4.
 Regional Committees must create a grievance process for participants and agencies using the system when they have a concern with decisions made by the coordinated entry system or agencies operating under said system.
 Local grievance procedures will handle the majority of issues.
-For issues that the local system cannot resolve, participants and/or agencies can appeal their concern to the BoS Coordinated Entry Council for resolution.
-Documentation about the grievances filed and resolved should be kept by the community. - 6.
-Regional Committees should evaluate the effectiveness of their coordinated entry systems on a regular basis, using their own data and the reflection of the quarterly visual report provided from the BoS Coordinated Entry Council (CEC).
+For issues that the local system cannot resolve, participants and/or agencies can appeal their concern to the NC BoS CoC Coordinated Entry Council for resolution.
+Documentation about the grievances filed and resolved should be kept by the community. - 5.
+Regional Committees should evaluate the effectiveness of their coordinated entry systems on a regular basis, using their own data.
 Regional Committees should make changes to their system that can make them more effective.
 Some changes require CEC approval, which include: - a.
 Referral mechanism/process - b.
-Waitlist mechanism/process - c.
+By-name list mechanism/process - c.
 Stop/start using HMIS for coordinated entry - d.
 Changes to assessment tools